spierala/mini-rx-store/projects/mini-rx-store/README.md

    Also a MiniEffect needs to return a new Action as soon as the side effect did its job.
    `effectFn` needs to return that new Action.
    You can return any Action of type `Action`.
-Or you can return `this.feature.SetStateAction`...
+Or you can return `this.SetStateAction`...

    **`SetStateAction`** is available on the `MiniFeature` instance.
 Use it to update the feature state directly without creating any custom Actions.
    Its payload is a mapping function which gives you access to the current feature state.
 Inside of that function you can compose the new feature state.